nitinskunigal/SQL-Data-Warehouse-Project/README.md

-# SQL Data Warehouse & Analytics Project
+# Full-Stack Business Intelligence (BI) Project: SQL Data Warehouse & Analytics

-Welcome to the **SQL Data Warehouse & Analytics Project** repository!
+Welcome to the **Full-Stack Business Intelligence (BI) Project** repository!

-This project demonstrates the full cycle of a data-driven solution — from building a scalable data warehouse using SQL Server to performing exploratory and advanced analytics and finally delivering powerful business insights through interactive Power BI dashboards.
+This project demonstrates a complete BI solution — from building a scalable data warehouse and performing SQL-based exploratory & advanced analytics in SQL Server, to delivering interactive dashboards in Power BI for high-impact storytelling.

-The project is structured into **three interconnected phases**, reflecting a full-stack analytics workflow:
+The project is structured into **three interconnected phases**, reflecting a full-stack BI workflow:

 1. **Data Engineering** — Design and implementation of a scalable data warehouse using SQL Server and the Medallion Architecture
 2. **Data Analytics** — SQL-based exploratory and advanced analytics to uncover customer, product, and sales insights
 3. **Business Intelligence (BI)** — Visualization and storytelling using Power BI, including KPI dashboards, drillthrough reports, and dynamic filtering

-This end-to-end approach mirrors real-world data projects — from raw data to insights that drive decisions.
-Although the dataset is historical (2011–2014), it provided a rich opportunity to simulate real-world warehouse design, business rule application, and dashboard delivery — the skills demonstrated here are timeless.
+This end-to-end approach mirrors real-world BI projects — from raw data to insights that drive decisions.
+Although the dataset is historical (2011–2014), it provides a rich opportunity to simulate enterprise-grade warehouse design, data modeling, and stakeholder-focused dashboard delivery — the skills demonstrated here are timeless.

 ---